Core Strategy Preferred Options (Revised October 2008)

 The location of such units within residential areas means that they can be easily reached on foot, reducing the need to travel.
 Local facilities also provide a lifeline for those without access to public or private transport.
 In addition to the aforementioned benefits, the provision of village shops and services can also help maintain a sense of place and community within the settlement.
 The protection of local shops and facilities is thus, for the foresaid reasons, considered to be crucial.

-(3) RTC2 Village and Neighbourhood Shops - Preferred Option
+(3) RTC2 Village and Neighbourhood Shops - Preferred Option |

-We will seek to protect existing retail uses within residential areas outside of the defined town centres.
+We will seek to protect existing retail uses within

-The loss of such retail uses will only be permitted where it has been clearly demonstrated that a retail use in the location is not viable and that the proposed alternative use will still offer a service to the local community that meets day-to-day needs.
+We will also support the provision of additional small-scale retail development in conjunction with new residential development, as long as such retail development will not undermine the role of the District's town centres.
+The loss of such retail uses will only be permitted where it has been clearly demonstrated that a retail use in the location is not viable and that the proposed alternative use will still offer a service to the local community that meets day-to-day needs. |

 (1) Town Centres